Taste, Odor or Discolored Water Concerns

 - Rust-colored Water

-Rust particles in your water, along with spurts of air in your pipes, often occur when we shut down water mains to make repairs.
-With galvanized steel pipe plumbing systems, which are typically found in older homes, air trapped in the system rapidly expands when a valve is opened.
-This makes large amounts of rust break loose from the plumbing system, causing orange-brown water to appear when you turn on the tap.
+Rust particles in your water may appear when we shut down water mains or when your property side water is turned off to make repairs.
+This may also occur when water in a home or business has not been used for extended periods, such as when you are away on vacation.
+With older water mains or galvanized property side plumbing systems, typically found in older homes, small or even large amounts of rust can break loose from the plumbing system upon restoring water flow, causing orange-brown water to appear when you turn on the tap.

 Running the cold water for three minutes should solve the issue and provide clear water.
 Sometimes this problem goes on for several days before it clears up.
 We suggest periodically cleaning the aerators on your spigots to remove accumulated rust particles.
 As a regular precaution, use only clear water from the cold water tap for drinking and cooking.